 Can I get cover for less than a month?

-Temporary car insurance policies can be taken out for anywhere between one and 28 days.
-For more information, head over to our page on short term car insurance.
+Temporary car insurance policies can be taken out for as little as one hour.
+For more information on the options available to you, head over to our page on short term car insurance.

 Do I need one month car insurance?